Medic1111/HANDS-ONLY/README.md

 - Alternatively, the user may opt out and click return home which closes the modal and resets the quiz

-[DATA]
+#### DATA

-- Data is fetch from the server with useEffect and axios when root is accessed
+- Data is fetched from the server with useEffect and axios when root is accessed

 - The server pulls it from Mongo database

 - To avoid multiple requests from the front-end,server response with the data is stored in a hard coded empty array

-[THINGS_TO_CHANGE]
+> THINGS TO CHANGE

-- At the end of the quiz, a summary of the steps should be rendered to reenforce the concepts learned
+- [ ] At the end of the quiz, a summary of the steps should be rendered to reenforce the concepts learned

-[ARYSE_TANSY]: Self-taught full-stack web developer on a life-long journey of learning and applying new skills.
+> ARYSE_TANSY: Self-taught full-stack web developer on a life-long journey of learning and applying new skills.